VerifyTests/Verify/readme.md

 ## Security contact information

-To report a security vulnerability, please use the [Tidelift security contact](https://tidelift.com/security).
+To report a security vulnerability, use the [Tidelift security contact](https://tidelift.com/security).
 Tidelift will coordinate the fix and disclosure.

 ## Release Notes